-There are two ways to fulfil this obligation: you can write up your own food safety plan, or you can make use of an already approved Hygiene Code specific to your industry.
-A Hygiene Code is basically a ready-made HACCP plan.
-If you choose to draw up your own food safety plan for your business, then you are required to adhere to the HACCP system.
+There are 2 ways to comply with the HACCP rules: you can write up your own food safety plan, or you can make use of an already approved hygiene code specific to your industry.

-The Hygiene Code is regularly confused with the Social Hygiene Certificate, also referred to as the Certificate for Social Hygiene.
-But the two are not the same.
-The Certificate for Social Hygiene concerns the responsible sale of alcohol, while the Hygiene Code deals with the safe preparation of food and beverages.
+The hygiene code is not the same as the Social Hygiene Certificate (in Dutch), also referred to as the Certificate for Social Hygiene.
+The Certificate for Social Hygiene concerns the responsible sale of alcohol.
+The requirements for the sale of alcohol are laid down in the Alcohol Act.
+The Hygiene Code deals with the safe preparation of food and beverages.

 Markets, events, food trucks

 Do you sell food or beverages at a market, event, or from a food truck?
 There are specific requirements (in Dutch) for the hygiene and layout of mobile food outlets.